 — Published: April/May 2014

-Granddaughter of legendary underwater explorer Jacques Cousteau created a non-profit initiative for critical water issues
+The granddaughter of Jacques Cousteau created a non-profit initiative for critical water issues